network4dev/n4d/docs/networking/ip4.rst

 network concurrently.
 Each device may have 50 connections for a total of 250 flows.
 A single IP address could theoretically support more than 65,000 flows using PAT given the expanse of the layer-4 port range.
-Aggregating flows at every higher points in a hierarchical NAT design helps achieve greater NAT efficiency/density.
+Aggregating flows at every higher point in a hierarchical NAT design helps achieve greater NAT efficiency/density.
 Thus, given ~250 flows per home, a single CGN could perform NAT aggregation services for ~260 homes to result in ~65,000 ports utilized from a single address.

+The purpose of CGN has always been to slow to exhaustion of IPv4 addresses, buying time for a proper IPv6 deployment.
+The vast majority of network engineers acknowledge that CGN is not a permanent solution.

 CGN is also known as Large Scale NAT (LSN), LSN444, NAT444, hierarchical NAT, and double NAT.
 Do not confuse CGN with "twice NAT" which is typically a